nekitmm/starnet/README.md

 Throughout the code all input and output images are 8 bits per channel tif images.
 This code in original form will not read any images other than these (like jpeg, etc), but you can change that if you like.

+**Prerequisites**

+Python and Tensorflow, preferably Tensorflow-GPU if you have an NVidia GPU.
+In this case you will also need CUDA and CuDNN libraries.

+I tested it in Python 3.6.3 (Anaconda) + TensorFlow-GPU 1.4.0
+Environment: Win 10 + Cygwin
+GPU was NVidia GeForce 840M 2Gb, compute capability 5.0, CUDA version 9.1

       Modes of use: